Cato the Younger: Praetorship (54 BC)

 Pompey and Crassus' consulship, while a short-term success, was unsuccessful in the long-run.
 The elections for the magistrates for 54 BC were a victory for Cato and his allies.
 Without violence to force a decision in their favour, the electorate reacted coldly to the triumvirs' favoured candidates.
 Lucius Domitius Ahenobarbus – who had stood the previous year – and Appius Claudius Pulcher were elected.
 Cato was returned for a praetorship and allotted the presidency of the extortion court.
-Opponents of the triumvirs immediately brought a number of prosecutions against the triumvirs' allies, but almost all were acquitted "in large part because the complex network of connections among senators meant that the litigants could not be reduced to stark choices between two political parties or ideologies".
+Opponents of the triumvirs immediately brought a number of prosecutions against the triumvirs' allies; almost all were acquitted "in large part because the complex network of connections among senators meant that the litigants could not be reduced to stark choices between two political parties or ideologies".